 The simple answer is no. Both parents have an equal say when it comes to requesting child custody and visitation issues.
-Additionally, joint legal and/or physical custody gives both parents the right to make decisions about the child health, education, and well-being, sometimes independently and without permission from the other parent.
-Nevertheless, just because you can make decisions without having to consult the other parents doesn’t mean that acting alone is always the best decision.
+Additionally, joint legal and/or physical custody gives both parents the right to make decisions about the child’s health, education, and well-being, sometimes independently and without permission from the other parent.
+Nevertheless, just because you can make decisions without having to consult the other parent doesn’t mean that acting alone is always the best decision.
 Cooperation is key, and the best way to avoid problems (and end up going back to court) is to keep the lines of communication open and attempt to cooperate when it comes to decisions that impact the child.

 How does joint physical custody work?